flumeapp/help.flumeapp.com/views/search.md

 ### Suggested Searches

+If you do not have any [Bookmarks](#bookmarks), the Search view will default to showing you Instagram's suggestions.

+We recommend you use Flume's [Bookmarks](#bookmarks) feature to save commonly searched items, as suggested searches can change at any time based off various account-factors.

 ### Recent Searches

-Your recent searches are populated by Instagram based off previous searches.
-We recommend you use Flume's [Bookmarks](#bookmarks) feature as a better replacement since recent searches are limited to just a few items.
+Your recent searches are populated by Instagram based off your previous searches for that account.
+We recommend you use Flume's [Bookmarks](#bookmarks) feature to save commonly searched items, as recent searches are limited by Instagram to just a few items.

 To clear your recent searches, see [Profile](/views/profile.md).